-As an NOHC, DSP relies on distributions from its operating subsidiaries, including dividend payments and license fees, to repay its outstanding debt--Swiss francs (CHF) 1.3 billion June 30, 2015.
-The diversity of the Swiss Post group's activities supports our equalization of the rating on DSP with that on PostFinance, although PostFinance has been regulated by the Swiss Financial Market Supervisory Authority since June 2013.
+As an NOHC, DSP relies on distributions from its operating subsidiaries, including dividend payments and license fees, to repay its outstanding debt.
+The diversity of the Swiss Post group's activities supports our equalization of the rating on DSP with that on PostFinance, although PostFinance has been regulated by the Swiss Financial Market Supervisory Authority (FINMA) since June 2013.

-We have used our bank rating methodology to determine the Swiss Post's group credit profile because the main subsidiary--PostFinance AG--is a major deposit-taking institution in Switzerland and dominates the group's balance sheet and profitability (96% and 36%, respectively as of June 30, 2015).
+We have used our bank rating methodology to determine the Swiss Post's group credit profile because the main subsidiary--PostFinance AG--is a major deposit-taking institution in Switzerland and dominates the group's balance sheet and operating profit (96% and 53%, respectively as of year-end 2015).
 Nevertheless, we include the group's corporate activities in our overall assessment.